100 Notable alumni of

 -

-Fred Hersch is an American jazz pianist, educator and HIV/AIDS activist.
+Fred Hersch is an American jazz pianist, composer, and a 17-time Grammy nominée.
 He was the first person to play weeklong engagements as a solo pianist at the Village Vanguard in New York City.
-He has recorded more than 70 of his jazz compositions.
-Hersch has been nominated for several Grammy Awards, and, as of December 2014, had been on the Jazz Studies faculty of the New England Conservatory since 1980 (with breaks).
+He has written and recorded more than 75 original compositions.

 -